saltstack-formulas/lxd-formula/README.rst

 MongoDB special case
 ++++++++++++++++++++

-If you use the MongoDB ext_pillar you will notice that it doesn't like dots in field names, this is why we added a special case for that:
+If you use the MongoDB _ext_pillar_, you will notice that it doesn't like dots in field names, this is why we added a special case for that:

 .. code-block:: yaml